On the minimum bisection of random $3$-regular graphs: Structural properties of minimum bisections of the random 3-regular graph

-\begin{observation} For both $i=1$ and $i=2$, each of the following holds. \begin{enumerate} \item For every vertex $u$ of degree two in $G[V_i]$ and for every $d\ge 0$, there are at most $2^{d+1}-1$ vertices at distance at most $d$ from $u$ in $G[V_i]$.
-Moreover, if all vertices at distance at most $d$ have degree three in $G[V_i]$ and none of them participates in cycles of length at most $2d$, the above bound is sharp. \item For every vertex $u$ of degree one in $G[V_i]$ and for every $d\ge 0$, there are at most $2^d$ vertices at distance at most $d$ from $u$ in $G[V_i]$.
-Moreover, if all vertices at distance at most $d$ have degree three in $G[V_i]$ and none of them participates in cycles of length at most $2d$, the above bound is sharp. \end{enumerate} \end{observation} \begin{proof} We prove only the first point of the observation since the second one follows along the same lines.
-Explore the neighborhood of $u$ via a breadth-first search (or BFS).
-For a vertex $v\in V_i$, processed by the BFS from $u$, we call an edge $e = wv$: \begin{itemize} \item \textit{backward} with respect to $v$ if $d_{G[V_i]}(w,u) = d_{G[V_i]}(v,u)-1$; \item \textit{forward} with respect to $v$ if $d_{G[V_i]}(w,u) = d_{G[V_i]}(v,u)+1$. \end{itemize} One may notice that every vertex but $u$, processed by the BFS from $u$, has at least one backward edge (it must be reached from $u$) and at most two forward edges (every vertex is of degree at most three).
-This proves the upper bound since, for every $j\in \{0,1,\dots, d-1\}$, there are at most twice as many vertices at distance $j+1$ from $u$ than vertices at distance $j$ from $u$, and $1+2+\dots+2^d = 2^{d+1}-1$.
-The inequalities become equalities if all vertices at distance at most $d-1$ from $u$ have forward degree two in $G[V_i]$ and all vertices of distance at most $d$ from $u$ have backward degree one.
-It remains to notice that the second condition is satisfied in case no vertex at distance at most $d$ from $u$ is contained in a cycle of length at most $2d$. \end{proof}
+\begin{observation} For both $i=1$ and $i=2$, each of the following holds. \begin{enumerate} \item For every vertex $u$ of degree two in $G[V_i]$ and for every $d\ge 0$, $|B_{G[V_i]}(u,d)|\le 2^{d+1}-1$.
+Moreover, if all vertices at distance at most $d$ from $u$ have degree three in $G[V_i]$ and none of them participates in cycles of length at most $2d$, the above bound is sharp. \item For every vertex $u$ of degree one in $G[V_i]$ and for every $d\ge 0$, $|B_{G[V_i]}(u,d)|\le 2^d$.
+Moreover, if all vertices at distance at most $d$ have degree three in $G[V_i]$ and none of them participates in cycles of length at most $2d$, the above bound is sharp. \end{enumerate} \end{observation} \begin{proof} The first point follows from a strong induction showing that for every $i\ge 1$, there are at most $2^i$ vertices at distance at most $i$ from $u$ in $G[V_i]$ with equality if the $i$-th neighborhood of $u$ in $G[V_i]$ is a binary tree of height $i$.
+The second point follows in a similar way. \end{proof}